 Cases will be communicated via email directly to the employees and parents at each campus.
 Numbers will also be posted to the dashboard on this website when CISD is notified of lab-confirmed cases.
 Notices to all Dragon families will be included in the daily eBlasts.

 Carroll ISD reports positive cases to the Tarrant County Health Department and relies on their guidance and recommendations regarding self-isolation and quarantine requirements for anyone they deem as "close contacts."
 The definition of close contact according to the Centers for Disease Control and the Texas Education Agency is evolving with our understanding of COVID-19, and individual scenarios should be determined by an appropriate public health agency.
 In general, close contact is defined as:

 - being directly exposed to infectious secretions (e.g., being coughed on); or

-- being within 6 feet for a cumulative duration of 15 minutes; however, additional factors like case/contact masking (i.e., both the infectious individual and the potential close contact have been consistently and properly masked), ventilation, presence of dividers, and case symptomology may affect this determination.
+- being within 6 feet for a cumulative duration of 15 minutes over a 24-hour period; however, additional factors like case/contact masking (i.e., both the infectious individual and the potential close contact have been consistently and properly masked), ventilation, presence of dividers, and case symptomology may affect this determination.

 Either (a) or (b) defines close contact if it occurred during the infectious period of the case, defined as two days prior to symptom onset to 10 days after symptom onset.
 In the case of asymptomatic individuals who are lab-confirmed with COVID-19, the infectious period is defined as two days prior to the confirming lab test and continuing for 10 days following the confirming lab test.